 Being able to recognise nutritional problems and refer people to nutritionists or dietitians adds another string to an allied health professional’s bow.
 For example, malnutrition can be a serious problem within services like aged care, and allied health professionals with nutrition knowledge are able to identify it and seek specialist assistance.

-Choose the right course for you
+Choosing the right nutrition course for you

 'The Graduate Certificate of Human Nutrition offers a foundation in nutrition science, so it really gives you a good understanding of the physiology and biochemistry behind nutrition, the importance of nutrition over the lifespan, the nutrients in food and how they work,' Dr Milte says.